 Horticultural Hints for January!

+Winter is for the birds, and they'll appreciate your assistance.
 Winter means little water is available.
 If you put out a heated bird bath that keeps fresh water available for drinking and bathing, you’ll have a steady stream of visitors.
 If you also have out seeds and suet, you will have an unending show outside your window.
 And in the spring, your new friends, having grown accustomed to your property. will eat the insects you’re not so fond of feeding. |

-Spray your plants to save them.
+Think about spraying your plants to save them.

 Winter is cruel to our plants.
 Harsh winds dry the leaves of the evergreens and hungry deer, rabbits and other varmints will eat almost anything they find.
 On warm dry days, you can spray evergreens with an anti-desiccant such as Wilt-Pruf that helps the leaves and needles retain moisture.
-A monthly spraying on another warm day with an animal repellent such as Liquid Fence or Deer-Off may prevent leaves and flower buds from disappearing into the stomachs of browsers.
-It seems like everyone wants a vegetable garden in 2021.
+A monthly spraying on another warm day with an animal repellent such as Liquid Fence or Deer-Off may prevent leaves and flower buds from disappearing into the stomachs of browsers. |

 If you haven’t ordered vegetable seeds already, get busy.
-Most companies’ seed catalogs are available on line, so there’s no need to wait for a printed catalog.
-Overwhelmed in 2020 and despite their planning for 2021, seed crop failures and the influx of new buyers have put a strain on some seed supplies.
-Be prepared with an alternate selection for your first choice. |
+Most companies’ seed catalogs are available on line, so there’s no need to wait for a printed catalog! |

 A January bath improves houseplant health.